allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 [CocoaPods](http://cocoapods.org/) package manager.
-All these libraries used to be integrated as [frameworks](https://developer.apple.com/library/content/documentation/MacOSX/Co nceptual/BPFrameworks/Concepts/WhatAreFrameworks.html) – a&nbsp;standard way of dylibs (dynamic libraries) distribution in Apple ecosystem.
-About 57 nested frameworks is a&nbsp;large number and the app launch time reflected that. iOS has 20 seconds app launch limit.
+All these libraries used to be integrated as [frameworks](https://developer.apple.com/library/content/documentation/MacOSX/Co nceptual/BPFrameworks/Concepts/WhatAreFrameworks.html) – a&nbsp;standard way
+of dylibs (dynamic libraries) distribution in Apple ecosystem.
+About 57 nested frameworks is a&nbsp;number large enough to impact app launch time. iOS has a 20 seconds app launch time limit.
 Any app that hits the limit is instantly killed.
-Allegro app was often killed on a good old iPad 2, when the device was freshly started and all caches were empty.
+Allegro app was often killed on a&nbsp;good old iPad 2, when the device was freshly started and all caches were empty.

 Dynamic linker performs a&nbsp;lot of disk IO when searching for dependencies.
-Static linking eliminates the need for all that dylib searching – dependencies and executable becomes a&nbsp;one.
+Static linking eliminates the need for all that dylib searching – dependencies and executable become one.
 We decided to give it a&nbsp;try and to link at least some of our libraries statically into main executable, hence reducing frameworks count.

 We wanted to do this gradually, framework by framework.
 We also wanted to have a&nbsp;possibility to turn the static linking off in case of emergency.

-Our approach had two steps:
+We decided to use two-step approach:
 - compiling frameworks code to static libraries,
 - converting frameworks (dynamic library packages) to resource bundles (resources packages).

-### Compiling framework code as static library
+### Compiling framework code as a static library

 Xcode 9 provides `MACH_O_TYPE = staticlib` build setting –
 [linker](https://en.wikipedia.org/wiki/Linker_(computing)) produces static
 library when the flag is set.
-As for CocoaPods libraries, we had to create custom script in [Podfile](https://guides.cocoapods.org/syntax/podfile.html) to set this flag only for selected external libraries during `pod install` (that is during dependencies installation, because CocoaPods create new project structures for managed libraries each dependencies reinstallation).
+As for libraries integrated through CocoaPods, we had to create custom script in [Podfile](https://guides.cocoapods.org/syntax/podfile.html) to set this flag only for selected external libraries during `pod install` (that is during dependencies installation, because CocoaPods creates new project structures for managed libraries with each reinstallation).

 `MACH_O_TYPE` does a&nbsp;great job, but we performed static linking even before Xcode&nbsp;9 was released.
-Although Xcode&nbsp;8 had no support for static Swift linking, there was a&nbsp;way to perform static linking using [`libtool`](http://www.manpagez.com/man/1/libtool/).
+Although Xcode&nbsp;8 had no support for static Swift linking, there is a&nbsp;way to perform static linking using [`libtool`](http://www.manpagez.com/man/1/libtool/).
 In those dark times, we were just adding custom build phase with [buildstatic script](https://github.com/aliceatlas/buildstatic) for selected libraries.
-This may seem like a&nbsp;hack, but it is really just a&nbsp;hefty usage of well-documented tooling... and this was flawless.
+This may seem like a&nbsp;hack, but it is really just a&nbsp;hefty usage of well-documented toolset... and this was flawless.

 That way we replaced our dynamic libraries with static libraries, but that was the easier part of the job.

 ### Converting framework to resource bundle

-Framework without nested dynamic library doesn't seems to be a&nbsp;good idea.
+Framework without nested dynamic library doesn't seem to be a&nbsp;good idea.
 Resource bundle is a&nbsp;standard way of wrapping resources in Apple ecosystem, so we created `framework_to_bundle.sh` which takes `*.framework` and outputs `*.bundle` with all the resources (images, NIBs, etc.).

-The resources handling code was redesigned to automatically find right resource location.
-Allegro iOS app has `Bundle.resourcesBundle(forModuleName:)` method, which always finds the right bundle, no matter what linking type was used.
+The resources-handling code was redesigned to automatically use right resource location.
+Allegro iOS app has a&nbsp;`Bundle.resourcesBundle(forModuleName:)` method, which always finds the right bundle, no matter what linking type was used.

 ### Results

-Last time the Allegro iOS app launch time was measured, the app still had 31 dynamic libraries – so merely 45% libraries were linked statically and results already were very promising.
-Our job with static linking revolution is not completed yet, the target is 100%.
+Last time the Allegro iOS app launch time was measured, it still had 31 dynamic libraries – so merely 45% libraries were linked statically and results were already very promising.
+Our job with static linking revolution is not complete yet, the target is 100%.

-We measured launch time on few different devices for two app version: one with all libraries dynamically linked, and the second with 26 libraries statically linked.
+We measured launch time on different devices for two app versions: one with all libraries dynamically linked, and the other one with 26 libraries statically linked.
 What measurement method did we use?
 A&nbsp;stopwatch... yes, real stopwatch. `DYLD_PRINT_STATISTICS=1` variable is a&nbsp;tool that can help identify the reason of a&nbsp;dynamic linker being slow, but it does not